joshspicer/joshspicer-com-new/_posts/2018-07-01-spotify-party-queue.md

 Whether that be through Spotify's daily playlists, or through suggestions from a friend,  I really enjoy discovering, diving into, and experiencing new music.
 <br><br>
-I lied a little...songs don't directly get added to my queue, instead they get added to a [playlist called "Josh's Public Queue"](https://open.spotify.com/user/joshspicer37/playlist/0OBq0h6EjCmaPXjeCB4IlM?si=6ZeWyAiRR0u51UJK-7Hb_g).
-You can follow and listen to that playlist, and of course add song recommendations through this site.
+I've had this idea for a while - how can I make it dead-simple to add songs to a queue.
+With this post, i've taken it one step further, letting *anyone* add to my queue.
 <br><br>
-I went on a few 5-6 hour road trips this summer and noticed how annoying it is for passengers to queue songs.
-Next road trip, I will certainly be pointing my passengers to this blog post (and watch the queue chaos ensue).
+Well ok...not *exactly* my queue.
+Song get added instead to a [playlist called "Josh's Public Queue"](https://open.spotify.com/user/joshspicer37/playlist/0OBq0h6EjCmaPXjeCB4IlM?si=6ZeWyAiRR0u51UJK-7Hb_g).
+You can follow and listen to that playlist, and of course add song recommendations through this site.

 <h2>Guide</h2>